 Curbside Care offers house calls in the Philadelphia area from nurse practitioners and physicians.

 One of the most popular apps is San Francisco-based Doctor on Demand, backed by Google and TV personality Phil McGraw.
 The app, which offers access to 1,400 board-certified physicians, has been downloaded a few million times since introduced in late 2013.
 For $40, a physician or pediatrician will consult with you via video.

 "There's a huge access problem to primary care in the U.S.," Adam Jackson, a founder and chief executive of Doctor on Demand, said in The Times article.
 "The average wait time to see a doctor is 20 days.
 People really want and need something faster, and now we have the technology on both sides to get it."

 Is Face-to-Face health care in trouble?

 So far, traditional medical providers appear to face few threats from the rise of telehealth.
 In fact, some experts say telehealth may prove to be a boon to rural healthcare providers, long-suffering from mushrooming costs and low patient volume.

 Rural hospitals often simply stabilize patients until they can be transferred to larger hospitals.
 However, with the advent of telehealth, some small hospitals are finding that they can keep patients in their facilities longer - and thus, increase revenues - by making use of remote specialists.

-It's uncertain how telehealth may evolve in the future.
+It's uncertain how telehealth and other technologies may evolve in the future.
 For now, advantages like keeping patients in their own homes and out of rehab centers, lowering costs and providing a boost to rural hospitals appear to outweigh the negatives.
 As the nation's medical and health-related programs train more students in delivering services via telecommunications, the popularity of telehealth will continue to grow.